mit-dig/spim/readme.txt

 		*userProfiles: Contains profiles for users for differential privacy purposes at port 86 *internetData: Contains census data for towns at port 81

-The first four are part of the sparql federation project.
-For more information on what data is stored there, consult the project folder. "userProfiles" holds the epsilon values for users in the spim module.
+The first four are part of the sparql federation project and were obtained from dbpaedia.
+For more information on what data is stored there, consult the project folder.
+"userProfiles" holds the epsilon values for users in the spim module.
 "internetData" is the current data used to test the module (subject to change)

 - If for any reason you changed the port locations where the 4stores were running, or if you need to set